Thomas Tallis: Employment at the Chapel Royal

 Tallis's employment in the Chapel Royal probably began in 1543.
 His name appears on a 1544 lay subsidy roll and is listed in a later document.
-It is possible that he was connected with the court when at St Mary-at-Hill, as in 1577 Tallis claimed to have “served yo[u]r Ma[jes]tie and yo[u]r Royall ancestors these fortie yeres”.
+It is possible that he was connected with the court when at St Mary-at-Hill, since in 1577 Tallis claimed to have "served yo[u]r Ma[jes]tie and yo[u]r Royall ancestors these fortie yeres".
 He may have been responsible for teaching the boys of the choir keyboard and composition.
+Tallis oversaw the will of Richard Bower, who was Master of the Children of the Chapel Royal.

-Tallis married, probably for the first time, in around 1552.
-His wife Joan was the widow of a gentleman of the Chapel Royal.
-Like many other members of the royal household choir, Tallis and his wife lived in Greenwich,although it is not known if he ever owned his house there.
+Around 1552, Tallis married, probably for the first time, to Joan, the widow of a gentleman of the Chapel Royal.
+Like many other members of the royal household choir, Tallis and his wife lived in Greenwich, although it is not known if he ever owned his house there.
 He probably rented a house, by tradition in Stockwell Street.
-There seem to have been no children of the marriage.
+According to Tallis' epitaph and Joan Tallis' will, there were no children of the marriage.
+In the 1550s, and 1560s, it is likely that William Byrd was taught the organ and some composition by Tallis ("bred up to Musick under Tho.
+Tallys").
+Byrd kept a close relationship to Tallis, as Tallis went on to become the godfather of Byrd's second son, Thomas Byrd.

-Mary I granted Tallis a lease on a manor in Kent which provided a comfortable annual income.
+Queen Mary I, who commissioned a mass and several settings for Divine Office from Tallis, granted him a lease on a manor in Kent which provided a comfortable annual income.
 He was present at her funeral on 13 December 1558 and at the coronation of Elizabeth I the following month.
+A setting of the Requiem composed by Tallis for the funeral of Mary has been lost.